-Name of alternatives (as reported in table 2 above) Submission of travel or identity documents In what it consists, and maximum duration These documents are kept at the police station and a certificate is given to the person.
-Legal basis (law, soft law, other guidance).
-Please provide reference to the original sources Alien Law.
-Is it used in practice?
-Please provide any available data for the period 2015-2020 Yes.
-No data available.
-National authorities responsible to administer the alternative National Police.
-Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No. Obligations attached to the granting of the alternative (if relevant) Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by- case basis?)
+Name of alternatives (as reported in table 2 above): Probation.
+In what it consists, and maximum duration No duration defined Legal basis (law, soft law, other guidance).
+Please provide reference to the original sources 9ΣT (3) article of the Refugee Law Is it used in practice?
+Please provide any available data for the period 2015-2020 No. No statistics available National authorities responsible to administer the alternative Civil Registry and Migration Department (the immigration authority) Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.)

-Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
-Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
-Provide any available online sources/ references/ available information.
-Please specify how "effectiveness" was defined/which aspects were assessed
+Obligations attached to the granting of the alternative (if relevant) Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by-case basis?)
+Case by case basis Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Not available, as it is not used.
+Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
+Not available Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
+Provide any available online sources/references/ available information.
+Please specify how "effectiveness" was defined/which aspects were assessed Not available

-Name of alternatives (as reported in table 2 above) Arr rest at police premises In what it consists, and maximum duration Arrest at police premises for a maximum of 72 hours.
-Poli premises are available at a larger variety of places than detention centres.
-They can be used if the return order har already been issued and only needs to be notified, and if removal can be organized in that short period of time.
-Legal basis (law, soft law, other guidance).
-Please provide reference to the original sources Alien Law.
-Is it used in practice?
+Name of alternatives (as reported in table 2 above): Case management.
+In what it consists, and maximum duration No duration defined Legal basis (law, soft law, other guidance).
+Please provide reference to the original sources The national immigration law does not provide specimeasures as ATD.
+The use of case-management is based on national policy, Is it used in practice?
 Please provide any available data for the period 2015-2020 Yes.
-National authorities responsible to administer the alternative National Police.
-Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No. Obligations attached to the granting of the alternative (if relevant) Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by- case basis?)
+When used, obligatory reporting to police is also use No statistics available National authorities responsible to administer the alternative Civil Registry and Migration Department (the immigration authority) Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.)

-Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
-Judge, Public Prosecutor, Ombudsperson.
-Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
-Provide any available online sources/ references/ available information.
-Please specify how "effectiveness" was defined/which aspects were assessed
+Obligations attached to the granting of the alternative (if relevant) Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by-case basis?)
+Case by case basis Mechanisms in place in order to monitor the third-country national's compliance with these conditions (if relevant) The Civil Registry and Migration Department (the immigration authority) is regular in contact with the implementing NGO.
+Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
+Not available Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
+Provide any available online sources/references/ available information.
+Please specify how "effectiveness" was defined/which aspects were assessed Not available